keleaper/Invoice-App/README.md

 ### 2. Install Dependencies
 **Frontend:**
--cd frontend
+- cd frontend
--npm install
+- npm install

 **Backend:**
--cd backend
+- cd backend
--npm install
+- npm install

 ### 3. Run the App
 **Frontend:**
--cd frontend
+- cd frontend
--npm start # or npm run dev, depending on your setup
+- npm start # or npm run dev, depending on your setup

 **Backend:**
--cd backend
+- cd backend
--node server.js
+- node server.js

 # Admin Access
 To view and delete all user uploads, log in with an admin account.